 Submit comments directly to the OMB reviewer at: OMB Office of Information and Regulatory Affairs (3150-0017), Attn: Desk Officer for the Nuclear Regulatory Commission, 725 17th Street NW, Washington, DC 20503; email: firstname.lastname@example.org.

 Start Further Info

 David Cullison, NRC Clearance Officer, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001; telephone: 301-415-2084; email: INFOCOLLECTS.Resource@nrc.gov.

 Start Supplemental Information

 Please refer to Docket ID NRC-2018-0215 when contacting the NRC about the availability of information for this action.
 You may obtain publicly-available information related to this action by any of the following methods:

-NRC's Agencywide Documents Access and Management System (ADAMS): You may obtain publicly available documents online in the ADAMS Public Document collection at https://www.nrc.gov/reading-rm/adams.html.
+NRC's Agencywide Documents Access and Management System (ADAMS): You may obtain publicly-available documents online in the ADAMS Public Documents collection at https://www.nrc.gov/reading-rm/adams.html.
 To begin the search, select “Begin Web-based ADAMS Search.”
-For problems with ADAMS, contact the NRC's Public Document Room (PDR) reference staff at 1-800-397-4209, 301-415-4737, or by email to firstname.lastname@example.org.
-The supporting statement is available in ADAMS under Accession No. ML18353B644.
+For problems with ADAMS, please contact the NRC's Public Document Room (PDR) reference staff at 1-800-397-4209, 301-415-4737, or by email to email@example.com.
+The supporting statement is available in ADAMS under Accession No. ML19148A655.